lynkfox/FicsitEfficiency/README.md

 # FicsitEfficiency

-A set of scripts and graphs for comparing any possible permutiation of recipes (standard and alternates) for any component in the game Satisfactory by Coffee Stain Studios
+A set of scripts and graphs for comparing any possible permutation of recipes (standard, alternates, and potentially modded) for any component in the game Satisfactory by Coffee Stain Studios

-All data about in game assets is Copywrite CSS;
+All data about in game assets is Copyright CSS;

-## xml-json.py
-Parses the xml that was scraped from game pak files by @SillyBits on the Modding Discord into a json with what data this project needs.

-## main.py
+## build_recipes.py

-Currently just generates all possible paths of the directed graph tree of potential recipie combinations
+One time script run to generate the `.ficsit/data/recipes.json`.
+Automatically adds the `additional_recipes.json` (U6 updated recipes as the xml is out of date) as well, and if passed `--m` or `--modded` will (todo) include files in the `.ficsit/data/recipes.json` if they are properly formatted (todo)

+* e.g.: `python3 build_recipes.py` or `python3 build_recipes.py -m`

-## ./unit_tests
+## build_graph.py

-Unit tests.
-Some of them anyways
+Creates a graph for a given recipe.
+See `.ficsit/com/names.py` for the names (under `ComponentName`) - use the human readable display name - and pass with `-c` or `--component` parameter

+* e.g.: `python3 build_recipes.py -c "Heavy Modular Frame"`

+Will print out the output.

+* (Todo) - Visual graph
+* (Todo) - Add power, footprint, machines to product chain
+* (Todo) - Show totals for each product chain
+* (Todo) - Select Recipe Chains to compare (reducing output)
+* (Todo) - Select value (Power, Footprint, total Machines, total steps, total raw materials) and have it return product chain that is the best in this value.

-## ./ficsit
+## ./ficsit2

 main module

-## ficsit/effeciency.py

-contains the class for creating recipe paths

-TODO: Update to a proper weighted directed graph (utilizing the recipe.json objects)

-## ficsit/components.py

-constants

-## ficsit/effeciency_calcualtions.py

-Math and other functions.

-## ficsit/utils.py

-Helper/common functions

-## fisit/possible_paths

-Output jsons of all possible paths for any given recipe.